 Mike Hampton enters his 15th season at St. John's as the program's recruiting coordinator and hitting coach.
 A former collegiate All-American and fourth round draft choice, Hampton's keen eye for talent has given St. John's a presence in every level of competitive baseball.

 All-American Joe Panik, a first round selection of the San Francisco Giants, highlighted a group of four players that went on to play professionally in 2011.
-St. John's had four players drafted in 2010 as well as two 2009 draft picks after a five-man 2008 Draft Class that featured future Major Leaguer Scott Barnes, who was drafted by the Giants in the eighth round.
+St. John's had four players drafted in 2010 and had two 2009 draft picks after a five-man 2008 draft class that featured future Major Leaguer Scott Barnes, who was drafted by the Giants in the eighth round.

-St. John's set new school-records in runs (473), hits (750), RBI (457) and doubles (150) in 2010 as a prolific offense helped the squad win a school-record 43 games.
-Jeremy Baltz earned NCBWA National Freshman Hitter of the Year honors and was named the Louisville Slugger National Freshman Player of the Year after leading the nation's freshman--and setting new single-season school-records--in both home runs (24) and RBI (85).
-The first consensus All-American in school-history, Baltz and classmate Kyle Hansen each earned Freshman All-America honors to give St. John's at least one freshman All-American in four-straight seasons.
+St. John's set new school-records in runs (473), hits (750), RBI (457) and doubles (150) in 2010 as a prolific offense helped the squad win a program-record 43 games.
+Jeremy Baltz earned NCBWA National Freshman Hitter of the Year honors and was named the Louisville Slugger National Freshman Player of the Year after leading the nation's freshman, and setting new single-season school-records, in both home runs (24) and RBI (85).
+The second consensus All-American in school-history, Baltz and classmate Kyle Hansen each earned Freshman All-America honors to give St. John's at least one freshman All-American in four-straight seasons.

-A potent offense that ranked sixth in the country in batting average (.349) in 2009 also broke school-records in batting average, runs scored (473), RBI (440) and doubles (149).
+The offense ranked sixth in the country with a school-record .349 batting average in 2009.
 For a third-straight season, St. John's had a freshman All-American as Joe Panik earned the accolades after a rookie campaign in which the shortstop batted .332 with 11 doubles, five home runs and 47 RBI.
 Tim Morris also earned third team All-America honors and first team All-BIG EAST accolades after batting .415 with 17 doubles, 12 home runs and 62 RBI.

 Hampton came to St. John's from BIG EAST Conference rival West Virginia, where he served as the Mountaineers hitting coach from 2000-01.
 He spent the 1999 season as a volunteer assistant on Jack Leggett's staff at Clemson.